MillyCodes/js_leetcode/code.md

 };
 ```

-## 26. Remove Duplicates from Sorted Array
+## 26. Remove Duplicates from Sorted Array - Submitted on 4 months ago.

 Given a sorted array, remove the duplicates in place such that each element appear only once and return the new length.